Dutch prenatal care

 - Assist you during labour, delivery and the initial post-partum period

 Please note that you do not need a referral from your GP.
 You will find midwives listed in the Yellow Pages (in Dutch only).
+Search for “verloskundigenpraktijk” and choose your city of residence.
 Alternatively, you can talk to your huisarts (GP) – he/she will be able to help you finding one in your local area.

 It is reassuring to know that you can always change your midwife during your pregnancy if it does not click, or you feel that your birth plan cannot be carried out as you want.

-If there are medical reasons for it, the midwife will refer you to the obstetrician who will supervise all phases of care and the delivery will take place in a hospital.
+If there are medical reasons for it, the midwife will refer you to the gynaecologist who will supervise all phases of care and the delivery will take place in a hospital.